-Make a difference in this unique role with the Ministry of the Solicitor General, where you will be responsible for facilitating reporting/data collection, monitoring and oversight related to Medical Assistance in Dying (MAiD) deaths at the Office of the Chief Coroner – Ontario Forensic Pathology Service (OCC-OFPS).
+Make a difference in this unique role with the Ministry of the Solicitor General, at the Office of the Chief Coroner – Ontario Forensic Pathology Service (OCC-OFPS), where you will be responsible for facilitating reporting/data collection, monitoring and oversight related to Medical Assistance in Dying (MAiD) deaths.

-• This position will require working both day and evening shifts (as required).
+• These positions will require working both day and overnight shifts (as required).

-• This competition may be used to fill future temporary vacancies within 14 months of the closing date of this job advertisement.
+• This competition may be used to fill future temporary vacancies within 14 months of the completion of this recruitment.

 What can I expect to do in this role?